Recombinant antigen p44 for Anaplasma phagocytophilum

 (*) Our IVD reagents are provided for research and commercial use in vitro: not for human in vivo or therapeutic use.
 You can get more information about the general features and about the shipping, storage, defrost, manipulation and stability of all of our reagents.
 In addition, we follow a rigorous quality control for each lot.

-Bact to list of Proteins for human infectious diseases
+Bact to list of Recombinant antigens for infectious diseases